ayan1948/estore/README.md

 ## Goals
 **Goals**

-The main goal of the project is to act as a playground for learning advanced Rust language features by applying them in practice.
-The project should be extensive enough to facilitate learning about Rust's module system and how to properly organize code in a large project.
+The main goal of the project is to act as a playground for learning Django, and it's ORM features by applying them in practice.

-**Non-goals**

-This emulator does NOT attempt:
-* To be the most accurate emulator
-* To be the highest performance emulator
-* To have stable implementation or interface